Elizabeth Creak Charitable Trust

 Only most recent are listed.

-I grew up on a dairy farm in Carmarthenshire where my brother and father breed pedigree Holsteins, I now live in Ceredigion and am about to join my boyfriend in contract farming 300 spring calving...
+I grew up on a dairy farm in Carmarthenshire where my brother and father breed pedigree Holsteins, I now live in Ceredigion where my partner and I contract farm a herd of 300 spring block calving...

 Hannah SeniorI grew up in a farming village in Yorkshire.
 Life later took me elsewhere – to University, a career in London, and business school at Stanford in California.
 I returned to agriculture when I acquired PBS International, a business which serves plant breeders and seed producers by using technical fabrics to control pollen flows.
 It was then that I realised how much I had missed the agricultural and scientific world.

 Sam MartinI have been born and bred in Hampshire and I am happy that our farm in the South Down National Park is home to my wife Anna and I and our 2 sons, Henry and Angus.
 I am also lucky to have a kiwi mother so have been very lucky to spend a lot of time in New Zealand and I hope this has given me an outward view on life.

 William AtkinsonI grew up in North Yorkshire having left school at 17, I came home to work on the family farm with both my parents Martin, Valerie and elder brother Robert being involved in the business.
 Although we are a mixed farm I’m able to concentrate my attention to the arable side of the business.